 October is National Bully Prevention Month.

-3.)
-Have a real or perceived imbalance of power
+· A real or perceived imbalance of power

 While not nice behaviors, teasing and name calling are often immediately labeled as bullying—but if they’re not meeting these criteria, we might be over-correcting our kids’ behavior.
 Peer conflict can just mean a kid is lashing out because they don’t like what another has done; this is normal and common even though we should still work to correct that behavior.
 Our job is to help children learn how to resolve their differences, but lumping all conflict under bullying makes it much harder to allow our children the room to respond appropriately.

 We should be especially careful not to label a child bully if they’re defending or standing up for themselves.
 They might not be going about it in the best way, but our focus should be on giving them tools and techniques for resolution while still empowering them to stand up for themselves and others.
 As long as it’s not aggressive or a repeated pattern, this is a positive behavior to encourage.